-During the fourth quarter, the Stronghold EUR model reduced its exposure to minimum volatility stocks and generally increased its exposure to equities, as the expected returns across equities improved and volatility declined further.
+During the fourth quarter, the Stronghold USD model reduced its exposure to minimum volatility stocks to zero percent and generally increased its exposure to equities.
+As expected, returns across equities improved and volatility declined further.

-Despite a slightly disappointing ending to the year, the total return in 2019 ended at 11% after fees.
-The yearly performance was much better than the benchmark that only gained 8.3% in 2019.
-In the first month of 2020, the Stronghold EUR portfolio is already ahead of the benchmark, but with the coronavirus in China worsening every day, the quarter could become quite volatile.
+The portfolio’s total return in 2019 ended at 9.6% after fees, which was worse than the benchmark that gained 11.2% in 2019.
+In the first month of 2020, the Stronghold USD portfolio is off to a good start, but with the coronavirus in China worsening every day, the quarter could become quite volatile.
 The Stronghold model, however, should be able to swiftly react to changing volatility conditions.

 - The best performing position in the portfolio has been the exposure to US large cap equities, which contributed more than 1.4%-pts over the quarter.

 - The exposure to 7-10 year government bonds was the largest drag on portfolio performance over the quarter with -0.5%-pts.
 This exposure, however, ensures that risk in the portfolio is kept at a relatively low level.